After the affair, you cannot control the cheater’s actions. All you can control is how you are affected by their choices.

 The most difficult time I have is the time that I found all the phones calls and texts on Doug’s phone (our first d-day and when I finally put my foot down).
 I stopped being a doormat and Doug sincerely asked for forgiveness and began the hard work of saving our marriage.

-I look back at the period of time prior to that and honestly I become very angry.
-I feel anger towards Doug because of the way he treated me and get angry at myself for allowing it to happen.
+When I look back at the period of time prior to that, I honestly become very angry.
+I feel anger towards Doug because of the way he treated me.
+And I get angry at myself for allowing it to happen!

-After the affair is discovered, the betrayed spouse is in shock and they are in denial and they are really incapable of doing much of anything at that point.
+After the affair is discovered, the betrayed spouse is in shock.
+They are in denial and they are really incapable of doing much of anything at that point.
 They are also looking out for the welfare of their family, they do not know the seriousness of the situation (mainly because the cheater will not be completely honest) and they believe that the cheater will do what is right.

 However, as the days and months go on and either the affair continues or the cheater is not making the effort to emotionally re-enter the marriage, the betrayed spouse needs to take a stance.
 But the betrayed spouse often continues to lose the control and power they need to wake up and really look deep within themselves to figure out if they are acting in a way that displays that they have self-respect and self-love.

 After d-day, so many of us will do anything to save our marriage.
-We will take the blame, change so we are more like the affair partner, make dates, bite our tongues and comprise our values.
+We will take the blame.
+We try to change so we are more like the affair partner.
+Many will make dates, bite our tongues and comprise our values.

 I remember doing things that I was very uncomfortable with just to get Doug to notice me or want me.
 I remember thinking I was being a bad example to my daughters and that I should have more self-respect.